-Workplace risk factors can increase the likelihood of employees using substances.
+Overall health and safety (physical, psychological, emotional, etc.) and specific workplace risk factors can increase the likelihood of employees using substances.
 For instance, someone working long hours or night shifts might consider using a stimulant drug to stay awake and alert.
 Someone struggling with work challenges might use alcohol, cannabis or other substances to cope.